Reloaded-Project/Reloaded-II/docs/ModTemplate.md

 # Mod Template Features

+!!! note

+    Some features are only available on newer versions of the template.

+    Templates in existing mods can be updated by:
+    - Updating template with `dotnet new update`.
+    - Creating new mod with same name using new template.
+    - Overwriting the files in your mod.

+    If you edited the template files in your mod, you may need to replicate your changes.

 ## Publish Script

 This template features a built-in publish script that can be used to create releases of your mod.